Beta · the first 100 founding members get free access for life. It’s free right now — normally £12.95.

 4. Refunds

 Under the UK Consumer Contracts Regulations 2013 you normally have a 14-day right to cancel a digital purchase.
 However, the service begins the moment you create your journal and start filling it in, and at that point you waive the 14-day right.
-This is the standard arrangement for instantly-delivered digital products and is what the "I want to start now" checkbox at checkout confirms.
+This is the standard arrangement for instantly-delivered digital products, and you will be asked to confirm it at checkout before paying.

 Statutory rights (faulty software, misdescription, etc.) are not affected by this.
 If something is genuinely broken on our end, we'll fix it or refund you.